Mohamed9195/MentionAndHashTagTextView/README.md

 **then use**
 ```
 public var friendsAre: [String]? // for result data
-public var MHTextView: MentionAndHashTagTextView? /// add it as your textView the use MHTextView.parent = self
+public var MHTextView: MentionAndHashTagTextView? /// add it as your textView the use MHTextView.parentView = self
 ```

 **or can do any changment in code t use you textField and you controller by change**